BodonFerenc/PeriodicTimer/README.md

 ```
 $ ./bin/bytimecheck 200000 30 res.csv
 ```
-which will run a time check based periodic timer for 30 seconds.
+which will run a time check based periodic timer for 30 seconds and binds the process to a single core.
 The frequency of triggers is 20000, i.e. 20000 events per second and the planned and actual trigger times are saved in file `res.csv`.
 Run `./bin/bysleep` for a sleep based timer.

 The program will output a few useful information, e.g the planned delays between triggers and the average of actual and planned delays.
 You can get a full distribution of the delays, .e.g by a simple q process: